ktorio/ktor-samples/feature/sessions/README.md

 Alongside SessionStorage there is a `SessionStorageMemory` class that you can use for development.
-It is a simple implementation that will keep sessions in-memory, thus all the sessions are dropped once you shutdown the server and will constantly grow in memory since the implementation do not discard old sessions at all.
+It is a simple implementation that will keep sessions in-memory, thus all the sessions are dropped once you shutdown the server and will constantly grow in memory since this implementation does not discard the old sessions at all.

 This implementation is not intended for production environments.

 #### directorySessionStorage

-As part of the `io.ktor:ktor-server-sessions` artifact, there is a `directorySessionStorage` function that exposes a session storage that will use a folder for storing sessions on disk.
+As part of the `io.ktor:ktor-server-sessions` artifact, there is a `directorySessionStorage` function which utalizes a session storage that will use a folder for storing sessions on disk.

-This function has a first argument of type `File` that is the folder that will store sessions (it will be created if doesn't exist already).
+This function has a first argument of type `File` that is the folder that will store sessions (it will be created if it doesn't exist already).

 Also there is a `cache` optional argument that when set, will keep a 60-second in-memory cache to prevent calling the OS from reading the session from disk at all.